PhaethonPsychis/gagabank/Metaverse Lands Vision Launch .md

-# Metaverse Lands Vision
+# Metaverse Lands Initiative
-MLV is a Metaverse Collective for the design, research and development of virtual land systems, new cities, and cyber-urban developments connected to the metaverse.
-More particilarly
+Cyber-Urban Metaverse is emerging as a new discourse that expands the fiedls of Architecture and Urban development and create new types of asset classes.
+The term 'Cyber-Urban Metaverse' is used to describe the convergence of the physical and digital realms in the built environment

+This is a new set of rules about how cities and buildings can be designed, developed, managed and governed within the Metaverse protocols.
+It is a vision of the future in which the physical and virtual worlds are seamlessly integrated, and people interact with each other and their surroundings in a completely participatory way.
+Metaverse is a bundle of technologies...

+The MLI is established with the purpose to study, research and develop the discourse of cyber-urban Metaverse and potential applications, policies of Metaverse technologies in

+More particularly MLI is focused to attract and support residents collectives, working groups, and technologies with a supportive ecosystems

-MLV is an online 52-week long series of events, Architectural design competitions, and working groups summits
+The  is an online 52-week long series of events, Urban design competitions, and working groups summits
 The Metaverse Lands Vision Community Conference (MLVCC) is the launching global event focused on virtual land, cyber-urban Metaverse and digital crypto-economic zones technology and community.
 Metaverse is build on crypto and virtual land has emerged as a new asset class.